ahrjarrett/algos_ds/README.md

 * Day 1: Implemented Stack & Queue; there are still exercises at the bottom of Queue.js

-* Day 2: Stopped at lunch after elementary sorting algorithms.
+* Day 2: Quick Sort works; definitely need to review sorting algorithms.

+* Day 3: Trees & Linked Lists so far.